Synchronous Motor Working PrinciplePublished on 22/7/2013 & updated on 19/8/2018

 Methods of Starting of Synchronous Motor

-- Synchronous motors are mechanically coupled with another motor.
+- Motor starting with an external prime Mover: Synchronous motors are mechanically coupled with another motor.
 It could be either 3 phase induction motor or DC shunt motor.
-DC excitation is not fed initially.
-It is rotated at speed very close to its synchronous speed and after that DC excitation is given.
+Here, we do not apply DC excitation initially.
+It rotates at speed very close to its synchronous speed, and then we give the DC excitation.
 After some time when magnetic locking takes place supply to the external motor is cut off.

-- Damper winding : In case, synchronous motor is of salient pole type, additional winding is placed in rotor pole face.
-Initially when rotor is standstill, relative speed between damper winding and rotating air gap flux in large and an emf is induced in it which produces the required starting torque.
-As speed approaches synchronous speed , emf and torque is reduced and finally when magnetic locking takes place, torque also reduces to zero.
-Hence in this case synchronous is first run as three phase induction motor using additional winding and finally it is synchronized with the frequency.
+- Damper winding In this case, the synchronous motor is of salient pole type, additional winding is placed in rotor pole face.
+Initially, when the rotor is not rotating, the relative speed between damper winding and rotating air gap flux is large and an emf is induced in it which produces the required starting torque.
+As speed approaches synchronous speed, emf and torque are reduced and finally when magnetic locking takes place; torque also reduces to zero.
+Hence in this case synchronous motor first runs as three phase induction motor using additional winding and finally it is synchronized with the frequency.

 Application of Synchronous Motor

 - Synchronous motor having no load connected to its shaft is used for power factor improvement.
 Owing to its characteristics to behave at any electrical power factor, it is used in power system in situations where static capacitors are expensive.